SenmiaoORZ/SenmiaoORZ/README.md

 ### Hi there 👋 Hyman Here 😊

+### I'm looking for PhD position for FA 25 and Internship for 2025

 I'm an ML Researcher focusing on Efficient Representation Learning and Efficient LLM Serving.

 My passion for Machine Learning is not just a professional interest, but a personal one too.
 I love Cars (I drive a Manual Integra), Hantusu Miku, and the endless possibilities of Machine Learning.